mlflow/mlflow/docs/source/llms/deployments/index.rst

 to store this key in the ``.bashrc`` or ``.zshrc`` files so that the key doesn't have to be re-entered upon system restart.

-Step 3: Create a Deployments Server Configuration File
+Step 3: Create a gateway server Configuration File
 ------------------------------------------------------
-Next, you need to create a deployments server configuration file.
+Next, you need to create a gateway server configuration file.
 This is a YAML file where you specify the endpoints that the MLflow AI Gateway should expose.
 Let's create a file with three endpoints using OpenAI as a provider: completions, chat, and embeddings.

 For details about the configuration file's parameters (including parameters for other providers besides OpenAI), see the :ref:`deployments_configuration_details` section below.